Nepal Trek Info

 Autumn ( September – November)

-This season is considered the best time for trekking in Nepal, which offers excellent weather and tantalizing mountain views.
-Temperatures are moderate, making it a good time for anyone of our trekking, tours.
-The skies are generally clear with outstanding views.
-Occasional short storms may dump snow at high altitudes.
+This is considered the best time for trekking in Nepal due to excellent weather and stunning mountain views.
+Temperatures are moderate, skies are generally clear, and occasional short storms may bring snow to high altitudes.

 Winter (December – February)

-This season is noted for occasional snowfall only at higher elevations.
-Hence it is ideal for trekking at a lower elevation, generally below 3500 meters.
+Winter is noted for occasional snowfall at higher elevations, making it ideal for trekking at lower elevations, generally below 3,500 meters.

 Spring (March-May )